 SADA Systems recently surveyed 200+ IT managers about their use of public cloud services, and found that 84% of IT managers surveyed are using public cloud infrastructure today, as opposed to corporate data centers.
 “All signs point to public cloud adoption growing and enterprise IT becoming more comfortable with the prospect of running their most sensitive data on public cloud infrastructure,” says Tony Safoian, president and CEO at SADA Systems.

-Even Cisco is now forecasting that by 2020, cloud traffic will represent 92 percent of all data center network traffic.
+Even Cisco forecasted that by 2020, cloud traffic would represent 92 percent of all data center network traffic.
 According to Google Trends (seen below), interest surrounding Google Cloud Platform itself has been on a very rapid rise over the past couple years.
 More and more companies are migrating because in most cases it offers the most secure, flexible, and cost-effective solution.
 It saves money on IT staffing and allows for almost instant scaling of any online platform or solution.

 Google Cloud Hosting, and or Compute Engine, is just one of many services provided by Google Cloud Platform.
 They also offer their App Engine, storage, DNS, CDN, and a multitude of other services and products.
 Google Cloud Platform consists of a set of physical servers, as well as virtual resources like virtual machines (VMs) that are contained in Google’s data centers around the globe.
 We use Google Cloud Platform’s multi-regional deployment mode.
 This means that you can choose a different data center for each of your WordPress websites.